 1720 Glendale Milford Rd Cincinnati OH 45215 USA

-St. Rita School for the Deaf is a Catholic day/residential school whose primary mission is to educate children 6 weeks through 21 years of age who are deaf or need special methods of communication and technological support.To accomplish this mission, we are committed to providing a safe, value-oriented environment that facilitates the educational, social, and spiritual development of each student.
+St. Rita School for the Deaf is a Catholic school whose purpose is to educate infants and students who need special methods of communication in a safe, value-oriented environment.

 Direct beneficiaries per year:

 Geographic areas served:

 the Greater Cincinnati area